bblfsh/documentation/driver/annotations.md

 process.
 You could define your own predicate functions but the `ann.go` file has already defined the ones that you'll probably need most of the time:

-- `Any()`: always returns true.
+- `Any()`: Always returns true.
 It's usually used to match the first node in the native AST and add rules from there.

 - `Not/And/Or(predicate)`: Applies the expected boolean operations to